1990 to Current

 Certain reviewers and some owners have found this Parks unit to be a fun device with many flexible EQ settings and a treasure trove of adjustability, particularly for collectors of very old pre-RIAA LPs or records which are heavily damaged or otherwise deploy this unit as “second” to a primary phono preamp, or at line level for its DSP.
 Reviews in advertising-supported publications seem to emphasize the “fun” aspect.

 It has been reported that Puffins with serial numbers 1020 to 1122 have ESD diodes on the input for extra protection.
 These are not 1N914 or 1N4148 diodes as typically seen when protection is needed, as they lead to an input capacitance of 300 pF instead of the specified 50 pF (which denotes a power rectifier type).
-This could certainly explain some of the variable reactions to the unit.
+This may explain some of the variable reactions to the unit.
 Interesting to note that late Parks Budgies (the tube unit) had approximately 400pF input capacitance due to an RFI capacitor that was added long after production had started.

 2019 – Jack Renner, co-founder of Cleveland-based Telarc Records, passed away at the age of 84 in June.
 His label pioneered the wide commercial use of the 50.4kHz, 16-bit Soundstream digital recorder in 1978.
 He was known for his widely-spaced orchestral recordings using primarily Schoeps omnidirectional mics to produce a big and powerful (and detractors might say vaguely imaged) sound quality.